-Applications are due February 28th of each year.
+Applications are due the last day in February each year.
 Applicants must apply online from our school website or at www.online.factsmgt.com Copies of tax returns are required along with a fee of $25.00

 Tuition assistance is also awarded through the Archdiocese of Baltimore.
 Archdiocesan tuition generally comes from two funding sources: Partners in Excellence Program and the Archdiocese of Baltimore School Fund.
 The Archdiocese is also contracted with FACTS so each family need only apply once for grant and aid assistance.
 All applicants will be reviewed by the Archdiocese to determine which families may also qualify for Archdiocesan aid.
 Grants awarded by the Archdiocese are renewed annually for the child’s entire K-12 Catholic education as long as the family is still eligible.

 FACTS is the tuition management and grant and aid platform used by the schools in the Archdiocese of Baltimore.
 All families are required to create an account with FACTS to manage their tuition payments.
 The grant and aid application is housed on the same platform for every school, parish, and the Archdiocese of Baltimore assistance.
 Therefore, a family need apply only once for possible support from these various sources.
 More information about FACTS can be found here.